DanDan201/Thesis_CSAI/README.md

 This is the code repository for my CSAI bachelor thesis 2024.

+This study explores the performance of Swin Transformer on the task of brain tumor classification on an MRI dataset.

 The Swin_train_final notebook should be run on a machine with GPU to reduce training time.